The Top 10 Most Common Mistakes Students Make on the NCLEX-PN (and How to Avoid Them)

 - Prioritizing patient safety

-Avoiding the most common NCLEX-PN mistakes can give you the edge you need to pass confidently and step into your nursing career with pride.
+Avoiding these ten mistakes can give you the edge you need to pass the LPN NCLEX exam confidently and start your career with pride.

 💬 Your Next Step: Review your current study habits.
-Are you making any of these 10 mistakes?
-If so, take this opportunity to course-correct.
+Are you making any of these common mistakes?
+If yes, it’s time to course-correct.
 You’ve worked too hard to let preventable errors stand in your way.